clintjedwards/gofer/documentation/src/ref/server_configuration/authentication.md

 ## How to auth via the CLI

-The Gofer CLI accepts [many ways setting a token once you have one.](../../cli/configuration.md)
+The Gofer CLI accepts [many ways of setting a token once you have one.](../../cli/configuration.md)